Overview of the Grepr Platform

 - Customization options for complex observability pipelines.

-- Support for infrastructure-as-code and GitOps approaches.
+- Support for infrastructure as code (IaC) and GitOps approaches.

 See Automate Grepr processing with the Grepr REST APIs.

-The Grepr command line interface (CLI)
+The Grepr command-line interface (CLI)

 The Grepr CLI allows you to manage jobs and run queries in the Grepr platform from the command line.
 You can also use the CLI in your scripts or other clients to automate tasks.